josantonius/chatgpt-discord-bot/README.md

 `discord_name` field to identify users.

 The `system_context` is the initial context of the conversation with the bot.

+`extra_system_contexts` is a dictionary of additional system contexts that can be used by the bot.
+If the message includes any of the hastags in the message, the corresponding context will be used instead of the default `system_context`.

 ## Running the Bot